Fast model-based clustering of partial records: Methodology

 \subsubsection{Initialization and convergence assessment}

 EM algorithms and their variants such as AECM find solutions in the vicinity of their initialization, with convergence leading to the discovery of a local, but not necessarily global, solution.
-Consequently, finding good starting values is crucial.
-We adopt a modification~\citep{maitra13} of the Rnd-EM algorithm of \citet{maitra09}, where a large number of short runs of the EM, or in this case AECM, algorithm are performed beginning at random locations throughout the parameter space.
-The locations which attained the highest likelihood are subsequently selected for use in a long run of the AECM algorithm until convergence.
-(The modification proposed by \citet{maitra13} takes a few locations for the long runs and then chooses the one with that upon convergence the estimate produces the largest log likelihood.)
-By default, we use $10npK$ starting locations and perform five AECM iterations in the short runs, then select the top four to advance to the long runs.
-We use a lack-of-progress criterion to assess algorithm convergence, stopping when $\ell\big(\hat{\bm{\Theta}}^{(t+1)}\big) - \ell\big(\hat{\bm{\Theta}}^{(t)}\big) < \varepsilon$ for a desired small $\varepsilon > 0$ (we use $\varepsilon = 0.001$), where $\ell$ is the observed-data log likelihood resulting from \eqref{eq:obsmod} and $\hat{\bm{\Theta}}^{(t)}$ is the estimate of $\bm{\Theta}$ at the $t^\text{th}$ AECM iteration.
+Consequently, good starting values are important for its good performance. \citet{biernackietal03} provided the em-EM algorithm that runs the EM algorithm (``em'' or ``short EM'') from multiple starting points to lax convergence and then chooses the solution with the highest loglikelihood and runs the EM algorithm to strict convergence.
+A modification~\citep{maitra13} proposes eschewing the potentially expensive loglikelihood check at each ``em'' step, running each ``em'' attempt for a small fixed number of iterations, and then runs the top few ones with highest loglikelihood for the long run and then choosing the one that upon convergence the estimate produces the largest log likelihood.
+We use this ``Modified em-EM'' approach~\citep{maitra13} in our AECM algorithm for the full EM computations, with $K\sqrt{np}$ short runs and 10 long runs.
+However, our marginalization approach does not guarantee increases in the loglikelihood, so we adopt the Rnd-EM algorithm of \citet{maitra09}, that eliminates the ``em'' steps altogether.
+We address the case of premature termination by having a large number (here, 10, to allow for fair comparison across methods, but perhaps much more) of long runs.
+We choose the initial seeds in the same manner as \citet{lithio18} and follow with one run of the EM cycle.
+Beyond checking for decreases in the loglikelihood (for the marginalization case), we use a lack-of-progress criterion to assess algorithm convergence, stopping when $\ell\big(\hat{\bm{\Theta}}^{(t+1)}\big) - \ell\big(\hat{\bm{\Theta}}^{(t)}\big) < \varepsilon$ for a desired small $\varepsilon > 0$ (we use $\varepsilon = 0.001$), where $\ell$ is the observed-data log likelihood resulting from \eqref{eq:obsmod} and $\hat{\bm{\Theta}}^{(t)}$ is the estimate of $\bm{\Theta}$ at the $t^\text{th}$ AECM iteration.